Contents

 5 | Enjoy the Variety of Burrator Reservoir

-I expect Burrator Reservoir to be one of the most popular places to visit in south Dartmoor.
+I expect Burrator Reservoir to be one of the most popular places to visit in South Dartmoor.
 It’s easy to access and popular among walkers, cyclists and runners.
 It’s a pretty picturesque part of Dartmoor.
-Burrator contrasts heavily with the open moor and rugged tors that are peppered all over Dartmoor.
-Lots of Dartmoor is pretty bleak like a lot of moorlands often are.
-But the reservoir is surrounded by woodland and even has its own arboretum, which is full of weird and wonderful trees.
+Burrator contrasts sharply with the open moor and rugged tors that are scattered across Dartmoor.
+Lots of Dartmoor is pretty bleak, like a lot of moorlands often are.
+But the reservoir is surrounded by woodland and even has its own arboretum, which is full of unusual trees.

-The reservoir has a road running around it.
-It’s about 3.5 miles around and fairly flat if you want to walk, cycle or run it.
+A road borders the reservoir.
+It’s about 3.5 miles around and relatively flat, making it suitable for walking, cycling, or running.
 If you fancy something a little harder, park on the northeast edge of the reservoir at Norsworthy Bridge car park.
 Head towards the old Leather Tor packhorse bridge, cross it and head towards Leather Tor.
 It’s a fun scramble up the side, and it’s totally worth it once you’re at the top.
-It offers the best views of Burrator Reservoir and views beyond, to Plymouth Sound.
+It offers the best views of Burrator Reservoir and views beyond to Plymouth Sound.

 6 | Visit a World Heritage Site

-The last of our things to do on Dartmoor is to visit Tavistock…a World Heritage site and the only town in Devon with such a status.
+Next, visit Tavistock, a World Heritage Site and the only town in Devon to hold this status.
 It’s also the home of the cream tea and the birthplace of privateer Sir Francis Drake.
 If you haven’t been to Tavistock, it’s well worth a visit.
-Tavistock isn’t a huge town, but it is interesting and was awarded World Heritage Site status in July 2006.
+Tavistock isn’t a large town, but it is notable and was designated a World Heritage Site in July 2006.
 The award was due to the heritage of the Cornwall and West Devon mining landscape.
-There’s some really cool architecture, a viaduct, loads of independent retailers and a Wetherspoons that has an etiquette where queueing is the norm!
+There’s some really cool architecture, a viaduct, loads of independent retailers, and a Wetherspoons with an etiquette where queueing is the norm!

 Visit the shop called ‘insideout’.
-It sells loads of quirky stuff we love.
+It sells a wide range of quirky items we love.
 And if you like a gastropub, visit the Cornish Arms (ranked 16th in the Top 50 Gastropubs) for some decent grub!
 Tavistock also has a cool little market – Tavistock Pannier Market.
 It’s not open every day, so to check opening times, click HERE.

 Just outside the market, on the high street, there are two other places you should visit.
-If you want to support independent retailers and want a taste of the area, these are for you.
+If you want to support independent retailers and sample the area, these are for you.
 Palmer’s of Tavistock is a butcher who featured on Channel 5’s Walking Britain’s Lost Railways with Rob Bell.
 They sell the most delicious pies you can cook at home.
-Tavistock was also once famous for the export of rabbits.
+Tavistock was also once famous for exporting rabbits.

 So, if you visit Palmer’s at the right time, you will be able to get yourself a rabbit pie.
 And if you are partial to a tipple, try Carters Deli next door.
 They sell a selection of local food and drink, including beers from small breweries around West Devon and Cornwall.

 If you’re after a walk, head to Scrubtor car park.
 If you hit it at the right time, you will be awarded some of the most incredible light you will ever see in a woodland.
-Beyond that, there are trails to walk and cycle and some history to absorb from the mining that used to take place in the area.
+Beyond that, there are trails to walk and cycle, and some history to absorb from the mining that once took place in the area.

 7 | Go Letterboxing

-If you’re a keen walker or collector, this is one of the things to do on Dartmoor you simply can’t miss!
+If you’re a keen walker or collector, this is one of the things to do on Dartmoor you can’t miss!
 If you don’t know what Letterboxing is, it’s orienteering (navigating between points) with treasure hunting for stamps.
-Letterboxing is a great way to get out to explore Dartmoor and improve your health and navigational skills while you’re at it!
+Letterboxing is a great way to explore Dartmoor and improve your health and navigational skills.
 Letterboxing originated on Dartmoor in 1854 when a chap named James Perrott placed a glass jar inside a small cairn he’d set up at Cranmere Pool.
 The aim was to enable visitors to the lonely spot to leave their visiting cards.

-Over the years, this developed into hikers leaving a letter or postcard inside various boxes around the moor, leading to the name ‘letterboxing’.
-These days, you will find stamps at some of the locations where you can stamp a book to mark you have been there.
-A modern-day version of Letterboxing is known as geocaching, where you use GPS and an app, instead of a map, compass and notebook, plus, it’s all over the world!
-To get involved with geocaching, click here and for more information on letterboxing and geocaching on Dartmoor, click here.
+Over the years, this evolved into hikers leaving letters or postcards in various boxes around the moor, giving rise to the name ‘letterboxing’.
+These days, you will find stamps at some of the locations where you can stamp a book to mark that you have been there.
+A modern-day version of Letterboxing is geocaching, where you use GPS and an app instead of a map, compass, and notebook.
+It’s available worldwide!
+To get involved with geocaching, click here.
+For more information on letterboxing and geocaching on Dartmoor, click here.

 8 | Cycle Drake’s Trail

-The last thing on our list of things to do on Dartmoor is to cycle or walk Drake’s Trail.
-If you’re visiting Tavistock and fancy getting your exercise on, Drake’s Trail is for you.
+The last item on our Dartmoor to-do list is to cycle or walk Drake’s Trail.
+If you’re visiting Tavistock and want to get your exercise in, Drake’s Trail is for you.
 It’s a 21-mile cycling and walking route between Tavistock and Plymouth.
 It’ll take you from the World Heritage Site right into Plymouth, through old railway tunnels, over viaducts, through (and over) woodland, past heritage railways and along the Plym Estuary.
 You might even get a smell of the delicious mint from the Wrigley’s factory as you pass through Plymbridge Woods.
 Beware, it’s mostly uphill until you reach Yelverton village, then it’s all downhill to the estuary!
 For more information on Drake’s Trail, click here.

 If you’re after other traffic-free cycling or walking routes in the UK, check out our guides to the Monsal Trail and the South Staffordshire Railway Walk.